-Children or adults with these conditions have narrowed or missing pulmonary valves and need surgery for placement of a right ventricular outflow tract (RVOT) or pulmonary conduit.
-A pulmonary conduit is a tube that opens up the RVOT and contains an artificial valve to control blood flow between the right ventricle and the pulmonary artery.
+Children and adults with these conditions have narrowed pulmonary valves and may need surgery for placement of a right ventricular outflow tract (RVOT) pulmonary conduit or surgical valve.
+A pulmonary conduit is a tube that connects the heart to the lungs.

 A Narrowed Conduit (Stenosis)